Criticism of the Walt Disney Company: 21st Century Fox acquisition

-Criticism for Blue Sky Studios shut-down
+Blue Sky Studios shutdown

 Ownership of Blue Sky Studios was assumed by The Walt Disney Company as part of the acquisition of 21st Century Fox.
 Two years later on February 9, 2021, Disney announced that it was closing Blue Sky Studios that April after 35 years of existence.
-A spokesperson for the company explained that in light of the COVID-19 pandemic's continued economic impact on all of the company's businesses, it was no longer sustainable for them to run a third feature animation studio.
-This included the studio's film library and intellectual properties retained by Disney.
+A PR spokesperson for the company explained that in light of the COVID-19 pandemic's continued economic impact on all of the company's businesses, it was no longer sustainable for them to run a third in-house brick and mortar feature animation studio.
+This included the studio's film library and intellectual properties retained by Disney and that Blue Sky's operations would before folded into 20th Century Animation.
 In addition, production on the film adaptation of the webcomic Nimona was canceled with other future films in development or early in production.

 On April 11, 2022, it was announced that Annapurna Pictures had picked up Nimona earlier in the year, and would be releasing it on Netflix in 2023.
 DNEG Animation was announced as the project's animation partner, and the film would end up being nominated for the Academy Award for Best Animated Feature.

 The decision to close down Blue Sky was heavily criticized.
 Critics accused Disney of acquiring a once-competitor animation studio only to shut it down two years later as a way of eliminating their competition.
 Especially as the majority of the employees were fired without being absorbed into other Disney animation units.
 Another criticism has revolved around using the Blue Sky Studios IPs and characters for low-budget and poorly reviewed productions like The Ice Age Adventures of Buck Wild.